 A bar that’s on top of a shopping centre… doesn’t sound that great.
 But, you know what?
 The Alchemist pulls it off.

 The first sign that The Alchemist takes its cocktail-making seriously?
 The huge array of liquors meticulously arranged on numerous shelves behind the mixologists.

 The second?
 The menu itself – it’s vast.
 Perhaps a little too vast but when you’ve got the goods (well, the cocktails) to back it up, you can’t blame them for wanting to show off a little.

-It’s not often that I come across a cocktail that pretty much knocks my socks off but the White Negroni, a punchy (and tasty) combination of gin, white vermouth, bitter bianco and negroni caviar was memorable for all the right reasons.
+It’s not often that you come across a cocktail that pretty much knocks your socks off but the White Negroni, a punchy (and tasty) combination of gin, white vermouth, bitter bianco and negroni caviar was memorable for all the right reasons.